Stettin Sehenswürdigkeiten

 After World War II, it was initially unclear what would happen to Szczecin.
 After all, the city’s territory extended on both sides of the Odra River, which was to form the border between the newly founded GDR and the People’s Republic of Poland.
 Initially, therefore, the city west of the Odra was still administered by German communists after the war, before it was handed over to Poland and the German population was expelled.

-How critical the newly settled Polish residents here were towards the communist rulers was shown in 1970 and 1980, when there were riots and strikes that were very important for the emergence of Solidarność and thus for the later downfall of communism in Poland.
-Since 1999, Szczecin has been the capital of the West Pomeranian Voivodeship.
-Despite the general decline of shipyards, the city’s economic prospects look very good and its proximity to the Baltic Sea and the German border make it attractive for investors.
+The years 1970 and 1980 showed how critical the newly settled Polish residents were towards the communist rulers, when there were riots and strikes that were very important for the emergence of Solidarność and thus for the later downfall of communism in Poland.
+Szczecin has been the capital of the West Pomeranian Voivodeship since 1999.
+Despite the general decline of shipyards, the city’s economic prospects look very good and its proximity to the Baltic Sea and the German border make Szczecin attractive for investors.

 These are the most beautiful Szczecin sights

-As you can see, Szczecin can look back on a rather eventful German-Polish past.
-And this can still be felt today in many places in the center and the outskirts of the city.
-So it’s high time to introduce you to the most beautiful Szczecin sights in more detail!
+Szczecin can therefore look back on a rather eventful German-Polish past.
+And you can still feel it today in many places in the city centre and on the outskirts of the city.
+So it’s high time we took a closer look at the most beautiful sights in Szczecin!

 Castle of the Dukes of Pomerania